Orange-OpenSource/hurl/docs/request.md

 ```
 ~~~

-> Contrary to JSON body, the succint syntax of XML body can not use variables.
+> Contrary to JSON body, the succinct syntax of XML body can not use variables.
 If you need to use variables in your
 > XML body, use a simple [multiline string body] with variables.

 #### GraphQL query